UsamaI000/Covid-19-Tweet-Analysis-Pytorch/README.md

 ## Dataset

   ### Training
   <p> We  have  used  Covid-19  UCD  Challenge  dataset to train our RCNN model.
-This dataset can be categorized into 5 emotion classed namely analytical, fear, confident, anger   and sadness. </p>
+This dataset can be categorized into 5 emotion classes namely analytical, fear, confident, anger   and sadness. </p>
   <b> Link: https://github.com/xxz-jessica/COVID-19_UCD_Challenge </b>
   <br/>
   <br/>